Connect with us

 Below is the one such example of an overloaded cPanel File Usage.

 Here “150,000” is the allocated disk quota or number of disk inodes for a cPanel account, and “186,183” are used disk inodes.
-The percentage is above 100% i.e 124.12%.
+The percentage is above 100% i.e. 124.12%.
 It means that a website has exceeded its maximum File Usage disk quota.

 02. How To Clear cPanel “File Usage” Cache

-You must have a good understanding about What is cPanel File Usage Cache, now in this section you will learn how to clear cPanel File Usage directly from your WordPress Admin Dashboard using W3 Total Cache plugin.
+You must have a good understanding about What is cPanel File Usage Cache, now in this section you will learn about how to clear cPanel File Usage directly from your WordPress Admin Dashboard using W3 Total Cache plugin.

 Follow the steps to access W3 Total Cache and clear cPanel File Usage.

-• Click “Dashboard”.
+• Click on the Dashboard.

 • It will show you a message, “All caches successfully emptied“.